 Listen to jazz in Mears Park, in St. Paul's Lowertown.

-There will be a carnival, crafts, ice cream-eating contest and lots of festivities downtown, capped by the 1:30 p.m.
+There will be a carnival, crafts, watermelon- and ice cream-eating contests and lots of festivities downtown, capped by the 1 p.m.
 Sunday parade.

 The harbor-side North House Folk School on Lake Superior kicks off summer with a boat parade, dancing, craft demonstrations, mini-courses and a solstice parade.